Industry Insights

 The New Lab Reality: 2025’s Most Important Shifts in Management, Technology, and Regulation

-2025 has been a pivotal and, at times, uncomfortable year for clinical laboratory management and laboratory information system (LIS) software.
+2025 was a pivotal and, at times, uncomfortable year for clinical laboratory management and laboratory information system (LIS) software.
 Workforce shortages, reimbursement pressure, AI and digital pathology, cybersecurity, and direct-to-consumer lab testing all moved from “future trend” to “immediate decision point” for lab leaders.

 Here’s a recap of the major stories and themes that shaped 2025, and what they mean for laboratories and LIS system strategy going into 2026.